Creating Spanish Style Homes website and blog header decor

+The home sits just a block from all the action on Cabrillo Boulevard, Stearns Wharf, the Harbor and the newly revitalized Funk Zone.
 Their vacation days would be spent surfing, jogging, biking, and enjoying lively funk zone eateries.
 It makes sense how they ended up decorating the place.
 Rich colors and textures in fabrics and furnishings.

-I was impressed with their entrepreneurial instincts to mix fun and sophisticated elements througout the renovation.
+I was impressed with their entrepreneurial instincts to mix fun and sophisticated elements throughout the renovation.
 With R-4 zoning (Residential Multi-Unit and Hotel), the property can be registered as a upscale Santa Barbara vacation rental.

 ABOVE: The extensive use of colorful Santa Barbara Spanish-style tile in all bathrooms and the kitchen truly sets the tone.